johnopana/AkanName/README.md

 ## known Bugs
 A formular showing the day of birth as the result being inconsistant

+## BDD
+- This project capture the day  of the week and your Akan name  after filling the blank boxes below

 ## Technology used
 - HTML